mkshprk/TestVagrantCodingTest/README.md

 Codebase consists of 3 projects
 	• RecentlyPlayedSongsStore : Business logic of the application
 	• SongStore : Application which is used by end user to interact with the application
 	• UnitTestProject : project consisting of tests to test the api

+To Run the test
+	- clone the repo
+	- Navigate inside UnitTestProject directory
+	- Open command prompt
+	- type: dotnet test